The Red Maple Live Stakes thrives in hardiness zones 3-9.

 It is a fast-growing tree and usually grows an average of 2 to 3 feet a year.
 It is durable and versatile and can endure a variety of soil types and climates.

 The bloom season for the Red Maple Live Stake is fall.
-Springtime produces stems that develop small buds on end, which blooms red flowers.
-The flowers have seeds that transform into a winged fruit that looks like a fibrous tissue paper.
+Springtime produces stems that develop tiny buds on end, which blooms red flowers.
+The flowers have seeds that transform into a winged fruit that looks like fibrous tissue paper.
 The shape and lightness allow the wind to carry the seeds far from the parent tree.
 The leaves are green but turn a fiery, vibrant red in the fall season.
 It is a beautiful tree to watch transition in color through the seasons.